 What Is Hyperpigmentation?
 Why Do You Get it?

-All these skin issues boost the production of melanocytes (cells that form melanin), and this, in turn, increases melanin production on your skin.
+All these skin issues boost the production of melanocytes (cells that form melanin), and this, in turn, increases melanin production on your skin, resulting in an uneven skin tone.
 The excessive melanin gets dumped into the deeper levels of your skin, causing hyperpigmentation.
 These spots, when further exposed to sunlight, flare up and worsen.

 Hyperpigmentation may develop due to several reasons and has specific signs and symptoms.
 Let’s take a look at them.